Skip to main content

 Apply any of the 70 color palettes to the section

 You can also describe any transformation in plain language using the text input.
-Section AI uses an Economy model for fast, low-cost results.
-Transformations are ideal for quick iterations after generating a section.
+Section AI uses an Economy model for fast, low cost results.
+The workflow that works best: generate once, then iterate with transformations instead of regenerating.

 CSS AI

-CSS AI adds hover effects, entrance animations, and decorative CSS to any element in Bricks Builder directly from the Floating Island.
-It works in two modes: curated presets that apply instantly without AI, and custom prompts where AI generates CSS from a plain-language description.
+CSS AI adds hover effects, entrance animations, and decorative CSS to any element in Bricks, straight from the Floating Island.
+It works in two modes: curated presets that apply instantly without any AI call, and custom prompts where AI writes the CSS from a plain language description.

 Presets (no AI required)

 34 curated CSS effects organized by element type.
-Select any element, click a preset chip, and the effect appears immediately.
+Select an element, click a preset chip, and the effect appears immediately.
 No API call, no cost, no waiting.

 Button